5 Anthropic Soils

 AT - TRUNCATED ANTHROPIC SOILS

-Truncated Anthropic Soils result from cutting away any existing soil, by mechanical equipment, leaving material that would be recognised as a BC, C or R horizon.
-The scalped surface may be overlain by up to 29 cm of soil, deposited for landscaping purposes.
+Truncated Anthropic Soils result from cutting away any existing soil, typically by mechanical equipment, leaving material that would be recognised as a E, B, BC, C, CR or R horizon.
+The scalped surface may be overlain by <30 cm of soil, deposited for landscaping purposes.

 ATX

-Soils with a lithic contact within 60 cm of the soil surface.
+Truncated Anthropic Soils with a lithic or paralithic contact within 60 cm of the soil surface.

 Rocky Truncated Anthropic Soils